 No, you are protected under the Workers Compensation Act 1987.
 However, after 26 weeks an Employer can terminate your employment if you are unable to return to pre injury employment.
 Your weekly entitlements should continue through the Insurer, if eligible.

+TOP TIP!
 Getting advice early can save you in the long run.
 Coutts has diverse and experienced lawyers & conveyancers who can give you solutions to your legal matters.
+If you have any legal questions come and see one of our team.